ianepreston/scratch/electricpipe/README.md

 sudo apt-get update && sudo apt-get install terraform
 ```

+Or just ```pacman -S terraform``` in Arch.

 ## Set up a function app and functions

 I've built function apps before but I had a very manual deployment process, and if I didn't like something there was no easy way to automatically tear it all down and start again.
 I'm going to try and resolve that by doing it all with terraform.
 Setting up the app code structure is outside the scope of terraform though so I'll build a "hello world" example

 ```bash
 # Set up python environment for the functions